vorachet/bash-cli-template/README.md

 $ ./helloworld.sh
 ```

-###  A quick walk through the CLI interface after implementation
+###  A quick walk through the CLI interface

-This section gives a quick walk through the CLI interface after implementation.
-It is zero coding and configuration effort on providing the following interfaces work.
+This section gives a quick walk through the CLI interface after implementation. **It is zero coding and configuration effort on providing the following interfaces work**.
 All interface interactions will be managed by bash.sh.

-##### Basic information of your CLI
+##### Basic information of CLI

 The default script behavior is to show help messages if the user running the script without option and command.
 It gives the same result with help option "./helloworld.sh -h"

 ![Logo](https://github.com/vorachet/bash-cli-template/raw/master/screenshot/1.jpg)

-##### Use debug option to inspect your CLI options and commands
+##### To inspect CLI options and commands

 Debug option is a built-in option.
 You can inspect all CLI options and commands with option "-d or --debug"